fernandez-alexis/portfolio/README.md

 This is my public portfolio.
+Much of my code is in private repositories only accessible through email sharing.
 Please contact me at alexis.fernandez@berkeley.edu if you would like to see more of my code.